apache/activemq-artemis/docs/user-manual/en/message-grouping.md

 ## Example

-See ? for an example which shows how message groups are configured and used with JMS.

-## Example

-See ? for an example which shows how message groups are configured via a connection factory.
+See the [examples](examples.md} chapter for an example which shows how message groups are configured and used with JMS and via a connection factory.

 ## Clustered Grouping